FacundoXu/FacundoXu/README.md

 ### Hello! 👋

 * 🎓 I'm Facundo Xu, a Software Engineering student at the University of Buenos Aires (UBA)
+* 🎯 I'm interested in Data Science and Game Developing

 ---

 ### :toolbox: Languages and Tools